Medicare Costs for 2020 Simplified:

 Medicare Part A in 2020

-Medicare Part A for most people usually is premium free, or $0 premium.
-As long as you or your spouse has worked 10+years (40 quarters) in the U.S., you qualify for free Part A. During this time you will have paid your Medicare taxes and in turn, paid for Part A. Nearly everyone eligible for Medicare has done this.
+Medicare Part A for most people has a $0 premium.
+As long as you or your spouse has worked more than 10 years (40 quarters) in the United States, you qualify for free Part A. During your 10 years of work you’ll have paid enough Medicare taxes to pay for Part A. Nearly everyone eligible for Medicare has done this.

-If you or your spouse has not worked for this time and have to buy Part A. The cost for Medicare Part A in 2020 will be $458/month.
-PIf you have worked less than 40 quarters but more than 30 quarters, you can get a pro-rated premium of $252/month.
+If you or your spouse have not worked for 10 or more years, you’ll have to buy Part A. The cost for Medicare Part A in 2020 is $458 per month.
+If you’ve worked less than 40 quarters, but more than 30 quarters, you can get a pro-rated premium for $252/month.

-You must have been a legal resident or have had a green card for at least 5 years.
+You must be a legal resident or have had a green card for at least 5 years.